7 Common Problems with Chinese Money Plant

-Whether you’re a first-time owner or a seasoned plant mom/dad, it definitely pays to know the common problems with Chinese Money Plant before you bring one home.
+Whether you’re a first-time owner or a seasoned plant mom/dad, it definitely pays to know the common problems that can affect the Chinese Money Plant before bringing one home.

-Pilea peperomioides or the Chinese Money Plant (aka UFO plant) is typically a hardy species, but as with any other living thing on Earth, it may suffer some problems from time to time.
-Most of the common issues that afflict the Chinese Money Plant are pretty simple to deal with, only that you need to recognize them early.
+Pilea peperomioides, also called the Chinese Money Plant or UFO Plant, is usually a hardy species, but as with any other living thing on Earth, it may experience issues from time to time.
+The good news?
+Most of its problems are easy to fix, as long as you can recognize the symptoms early.

 Leaf Drop

-The Chinese Money Plant is popular for its beautiful, round, dark green leaves.
-So, if your precious CMP is dropping more leaves than usual (“usual” as in natural aging), we totally understand why you’re worried.
+The Chinese Money Plant is loved for its beautiful, round, dark green leaves.
+So, when yours starts dropping more leaves than usual, it’s understandable to feel worried.

-Overwatering is the most common mistake that many indoor plant owners make.
-It’s also the most common cause of leaf drop, including other issues.
+Overwatering is one of the most common mistakes indoor plant owners make—and it’s also the leading cause of leaf drop and several other issues.

 Curling Leaves